Propane

 Whole home use

 With propane, there is no direct line from your gas company to your home.
 The propane tank and the lines delivering the fuel are onsite and belong to the homeowner, not the city.
 The propane supplier fills the tank at the homeowner's request.
-If your home was not built with this infrastructure in place, there are big costs to switching over, including the cost of furnaces and appliances.
+If your home was not built with this infrastructure in place, there can be significant costs to installing propane systems, including new furnaces and appliances.

 As emergency fuel storage